AkashChauhanSoftEngi/SpringBootRestUniversityElectionSystem/README.md

 > **###1.
 Requirements**
 * One Student can choose listed members only or in another words, if they exist in Person table.
 Other wise Exception must be thrown.
-* One person can choose one post for the Election, Other wise Exception must be thrown.
+* One person can only choose one post for the Election {it can easily be resolved by making Person.name as primary key}.
-* Student can not choose, same member from Person table for mulitple posts
+* Student can not choose, same member from Person table for mulitple posts.
+Other wise Exception must be thrown.

 > **###2.
 Steps to achieve these requirements**
 * Make Student.name and Person.name primary key of respective tables.
 So no two entries can have same names.